AstghikLevonovna/I-do-not-know/README.md

 I know. that I know nothing...
-If you know something I don't know, please do not be ashamed, share with me your knowledge...))))
+If you know something, please do not be ashamed, share with me your knowledge...))))
 Read lessons.